The EU's emissions trading system (ETS) aims to reduce the industry's carbon emissions. Discover how it works and why a reform is needed.

 EU efforts to cut greenhouse gas emissions

-There are other measures to help the EU implement its commitments under the Paris Agreement on climate change, cutting emissions in the EU by at least 40% by 2030 compared to 1990 levels in all economic sectors:
+There are other measures to help the EU implement its commitments under the Paris Agreement on climate change, cutting emissions in all economic sectors:

 - the Effort Sharing Regulation on national targets to cut greenhouse gas emissions from transport, building, waste, agriculture)